And When Nurses Kill in Tax-Shelters.

-In 1981, Diaz worked through a temporarily employment agency which placed him in various hospitals in counties all around Riverside County in California, usually to work graveyard shift.
+In 1981, Diaz worked through a temporary employment agency which placed him in various hospitals in counties all around Riverside County in California, usually to work the graveyard shift.
 Immediately the number of older patients dying noticeably increased.
 Many of the patients dying were not considered critical cases which raised the suspicions of hospital administrators.

 An investigation was launched and in several of the cases the coroner found high levels of lidocaine in the tissue of the deceased patients.
 Lidocaine is used to regulate heartbeats, but when administered in too high a dosage the outcome can be lethal.
 The dosage found in patients was up to 2,000 milligrams.
 The normal lidocaine dosage is 50 to 100 milligrams.

-An anonymous tip into the San Bernadino County coroner named Diaz as being responsible for several of deaths.
+An anonymous tip into the San Bernadino County coroner named Diaz as being responsible for several of the deaths.
 Investigators took notice and began piecing together timelines.
 It did not take long to determine that Diaz was somehow involved in the suspicious deaths.

 At the Community Hospital of the Valley in Perris, California, there was a 12-day span when several patients died suspiciously.
 Diaz had worked 10 of those shifts.
 He also worked one shift at the San Gregorio Pass Hospital in Banning when another patient died due to an overdose of lidocaine.

 Co-workers told investigators that Diaz had an uncanny ability to predict when some of the patients would die and even went as far as suggesting that co-workers schedule their breaks based on his predictions.
 Diaz was also seen giving injections to patients prior to their deaths.